johnmous/methylationScripts/README.md

 # methylationScripts

-Scripts used to process the mathylation alignment files
+Scripts used to process the methylation alignment files